Working on THE Boring Stuff

 Expanding revenues other than residential taxes.
 The City spends about what other midsize cities spend per capita, but a large portion of that comes from residential taxes.
 Cost impacts on families need to be minimized by expanding other revenue sources.

-KPI, benchmarking and performance measurement frameworks so we have objective information that can be used to improve services.
+KPI, benchmarking and performance measurement frameworks so we have objective information that can be used to improve services and compare our major cost drivers, including staffing, against other municipalities and (where possible) private sector organisations.

 Asset management.
 I don’t want to see the community face huge financial road blocks because of poor planning and fiscal discipline now.
 We need to be taking good care today of our infrastructure.
 And we need to be taking stock of future large renewal projects and saving for them now to avoid tax shocks in the future.